 The coordination of access to Broward College locations is overseen by the Department of Safety, Security & Emergency Preparedness.
-During portions of pre-and post-event, Campus Safety along with contracted law enforcement may manage access points and regulate traffic coming onto Broward College locations.
+During portions of pre-and post-event, Campus Safety in collaboration with local law enforcement agencies may manage access points and regulate traffic coming onto Broward College locations.